Module 3 Overview

 Coach support: Helping the Team create “proxy indicators” or manual tracking systems that they own and control.

-Challenge Strategist support: If the team gets stuck on data, engage senior leaders to assist, or help the Coach and team leader develop indicators they can track.
+Challenge Strategist support: If the Team gets stuck on data, you may need to engage senior leaders to assist, or you may need to help the Coach and Team Leader develop indicators they can track.

-Week 4: Briefing session - the Challenge Strategist, Team Leader and Coach
+Week 4: Meet the Coach and Team Leader

-This week, you, the Challenge Strategist, will “officially” meet with the Team Leaders and Coach to get a deeper understanding of where the team are at and where you can remove barriers.
+This week, you, the Challenge Strategist, will “officially” meet with the Team Leader and Coach to get a deeper understanding of where the Team is at and where you can remove barriers.

-Coach support: Help the team leader to clearly articulate the “Systemic Barriers”—the rules or policies that the Team cannot change on their own—so the Strategist can intervene.
+Coach support: Help the Team leader articulate the “Systemic Barriers”—the rules or policies that the Team cannot change on their own—so the Challenge Strategist can intervene.

 Week 5: Keeping the Team Focused